- Why build an electrically heated table?

 Step 4: Wire everything together

-The thermostat is connected between the heat foil and the power source, as shown in the illustration below.
+The thermostat is connected between the heating foil and the power source, as shown in the illustration below.
 The wiring may be different for other thermostat models.

 Cable size